Trump expands fast-track deportation authority across US

 The potential impact of the new measure is difficult to predict.
 McAleenan said 20,570 people arrested in the nation's interior from October 2017 through September 2018 year had been in the U.S. less than two years, which would make them eligible for fast-track deportation under the new rule.
 Critics said the new measure's impact could be more far-reaching because many in the U.S for longer than two years may be unable to prove they have been in the country for so long.

-"Expanding the fast-track procedure to apply anywhere in the U.S. is a recipe for ripping thousands more families apart and devastating communities," said Grace Meng, Human Rights Watch's acting deputy U.S. director.
+"Expanding the fast-track procedure to apply anywhere in the U.S. is a recipe for ripping thousands more families apart and devastating communities," said Grace Meng, Human Rights Watch's U.S. program acting deputy director.
 "This is a massive and dangerous change."

 The administration said the expanded authority will likely mean less time for migrants in detention while cases wind their way through immigration court.
 The average stay in immigration detention for people in fast-track removal was 11.4 days from October 2017 through September 2018, compared to 51.5 days for people arrested in the nation's interior.